eclipse-ecal/ecal/doc/rst/advanced/ecal_in_docker.rst

       sudo docker network create --driver=bridge --subnet=10.0.10.0/24 my_network

 #.
-Edit your :file:`ecal.ini` and run your Container within the newly created docker network
+Edit your :file:`ecal.yaml` and run your Container within the newly created docker network

    * You will use our previously discussed :ref:`ecal-runtime-image<ecal_in_docker>` for the next step.

-   * First, open :file:`/etc/ecal/ecal.ini` from your preferred editor.
+   * First, open :file:`/etc/ecal/ecal.yaml` from your preferred editor.

    * Search for the line ``network_enabled`` and set it to ``true``.

    * Search for the line ``host_group_name`` and write your preferred name.

-   * Save and close the :file:`ecal.ini` file.
+   * Save and close the :file:`ecal.yaml` file.

-   * Now your :file:`ecal.ini` file is prepared.
+   * Now your :file:`ecal.yaml` file is prepared.
-     We want to use it not only for our Host-System but also for our Container, so we don't need to edit the :file:`ecal.ini` in our Container again.
+     We want to use it not only for our Host-System but also for our Container, so we don't need to edit the :file:`ecal.yaml` in our Container again.
      To achieve that, run following command to start your container:

    .. code-block:: bash

-      sudo docker run --rm -it --ipc=host --pid=host --network=my_network --name=container1 -h=container1 --ip=10.0.10.10 -v /etc/ecal/ecal.ini:/etc/ecal/ecal.ini ecal-runtime
+      sudo docker run --rm -it --ipc=host --pid=host --network=my_network --name=container1 -h=container1 --ip=10.0.10.10 -v /etc/ecal/ecal.yaml:/etc/ecal/ecal.yaml ecal-runtime

    - You should now be inside the root shell of your Container.
-     Check if your :file:`ecal.ini` file is correct.
+     Check if your :file:`ecal.yaml` file is correct.

    - Now your Container is prepared and configured correctly, so we are ready to start an eCAL example.